 Content on the Internet, including text, images, and videos, is protected by copyright.
 Posting an image on the Internet does not place it in the public domain.
 Unfortunately, there is no collective which exists that provides easy access to, or permissions for, web-based or multimedia objects.

-JUST BECAUSE YOU CAN ACCESS THE ITEM DOES NOT MEAN YOU CAN USE IT.
+JUST BECAUSE YOU CAN ACCESS AN ITEM DOES NOT MEAN YOU CAN USE IT.

 There are repositories of images on the Internet which contain public domain images, or images licensed under permissive licenses such as Creative Commons licenses.
 Instructors can usually use these images without seeking any further permission, although any license terms should be adhered to.
 It is good practice to always provide attribution information for content whenever possible, including the source of the content and, if known, the author or creator.
 See the Copyright Friendly Resources page for links.